jedur18/ProjectESD/README.md

   - Basic part:
     - Numeric Keyboard: With this part digital I/O will be faced.
 I will also need to remove the bouncing of the buttons, deal with PCINTs (Pin change interruptions).
   - Individual Goals to reach 4/5 mark:
-    - Display: I2C communication.
+    - Display: SPI communication.
 Showing the system state, the code introduced by the user and if the code is correct or not.
     - Software protection--> Encryption.
 Asymmetric encryption if its possible (need to investigate on it)

 - ALI: